alfishe/ai-langchain-boilerplate/examples/README.md

 # REST API Tools Example

 This example demonstrates how to use REST API tools with LangChain.
 It shows how to:
-1. Run a mock API server for weather, news, and currency data
+1. Run a mock API server for weather, news, currency data, and directory listing
 2. Load API tool configurations from YAML
 3. Convert them to LangChain tools
 4. Use them with a LangChain agent powered by Ollama